 Stephen applies his understanding of the issues that most concern investors and buyers to help his earlier stage clients develop, protect and monetize the value of their technology and intellectual property assets.
 He helps structure, draft and negotiate key technology and intellectual property agreements, including intellectual property and technology development, procurement and licensing agreements, sales, distribution and marketing agreements, strategic alliances and business process outsourcing agreements.
 He also conducts intellectual property audits and helps his clients prepare for their initial public offerings.

 Stephen has deep experience across several technologies and business models, including SaaS/Cloud, networking, security, open source, fintech, blockchain, autonomous transportation and mobility, and mobile content and messaging.

 Stephen has been honored as a Leading Lawyer by The Legal 500 and as amongst the Best Lawyers of America by Best Lawyers.
+He has also been recognized for his patent transactions work by IAM Patent 1000.
 He is the author of "Intellectual Property Issues in Merger and Acquisition Agreements," (Intellectual Property in Business Transactions, CEB 2008) and "Losing Control: Indirect Sales Strategies and Unauthorized Distribution of Software" (4 World Licensing Law Report No. 6, June 2002).